TT Premier Football League

 The TT Premier Football League (formerly known as the TT Pro League) is the Trinidad and Tobago professional league for association football clubs.
 It is the country's primary football competition and serves as the top division in the Trinidad and Tobago football league system.
-Contested by ten clubs, the league is one of the world's few football leagues that does not operate on an automatic system of promotion and relegation.
+Contested by twelve clubs, the league is one of the world's few football leagues that does not operate on an automatic system of promotion and relegation.
 Seasons run from September to May, with teams playing 18 games each totaling 90 games in the season.
 Most games are played in the evenings of Fridays (Super Fridays) and Saturdays (Fiesta Saturdays), with a few games played during weekday evenings.
-Pro League clubs also play in other competitions, such as the FA Trophy, League Cup, TOYOTA Classic, Goal Shield, and Pro Bowl against domestic clubs from other divisions; and against clubs from other countries in the CFU Club Championship, the CONCACAF League and the CONCACAF Champions League.
+TTPFL clubs also play in other competitions, such as the FA Trophy, League Cup, TOYOTA Classic, Goal Shield, and Pro Bowl against domestic clubs from other divisions; and against clubs from other countries in the CFU Club Shield, CONCACAF Caribbean Cup, and the CONCACAF Champions Cup.

-The Pro League was founded as part of a need for a professional league to strengthen the country's national team and improve the development of its domestic players.
+The TT Premier Football League was founded as part of a need for a professional league to strengthen the country's national team and improve the development of its domestic players.
 The league is a corporation in which the member clubs act as shareholders and was inaugurated on 5 January 1999 under the name Professional Football League before switching to its current name after three years of existence.
-The Pro League headquarters is located northwest of Trinidad and Tobago in St. Augustine.
+The TT Premier Football League headquarters is located northwest of Trinidad and Tobago in St. Augustine.
 The league is currently sponsored by Digicel and thus officially known as the Digicel Pro League.
-The Pro League is currently ranked 135th in the world and 12th in CONCACAF based on results during the previous calendar year according to the International Federation of Football History & Statistics (IFFHS).
+The TT Premier Football League is currently ranked 135th in the world and 12th in CONCACAF based on results during the previous calendar year according to the International Federation of Football History & Statistics (IFFHS).

 Since 1908, a total of 24 clubs have been crowned champions of the Trinidad and Tobago football system.
 Of the 22 distinct clubs to have competed in the TT Pro League since its inception, six have won the title: W Connection (6 titles), San Juan Jabloteh (4), Defence Force and Central FC (3), Joe Public (2), and North East Stars (2).
 The current champions are W Connection after the club won their 6th Pro League title in the 2018 season, 13 years after their first in 2004.